-The longer the change cycle takes, the more expensive the print project is going to be with rush charges and more expensive delivery costs.
+The longer the change cycle takes, the more expensive the print project will be with rush charges and more expensive delivery costs.

 Cutting out the Wastage with New Versions and Changes

-Tweak is really interesting software as a service tool which is designed specifically to give organizations back control of their marketing assets.
-Once your graphic designers complete a new design and provide you with an Adobe InDesign package, it’s possible to upload it to Tweak and create portals for different teams within the business.
+Tweak is exciting software as a service tool designed specifically to give organizations back control of their marketing assets.
+Once your graphic designers complete a new design and provide you with an Adobe InDesign package, it’s possible to upload it to Tweak and create portals for different business teams.
 Team members can only edit what you want them to, ensuring that design and brand integrity is maintained.
 Because print settings are made at upload, there isn’t a possibility of making a bad PDF with missing fonts or images.
-Tweak has its own quality control system built in.
+Tweak has its own quality control system built-in.

 Having this kind of control means that instead of changes to your marketing collateral and digital design taking days and costing hundreds of dollars, they take minutes and cost 90% less.

-Having the ability to use existing material as templates gives powerful new possibilities to create marketing materials and campaigns at a low cost giving great scope for on brand materials right throughout your organization.
+Using existing material as templates gives powerful new possibilities to create marketing materials and campaigns at a low cost giving great scope for on-brand materials right throughout your organization.